 Yogi’s Choice (Pick your pose)

-Restorative Yoga utilizes gentle postures supported by props which allows for a gradual release of tension.
+Restorative Yoga utilizes gentle postures supported by props which allow for a gradual release of tension.
 Restorative rejuvenates, relaxes the muscles and slows down the mind through passive stretching.
-Class is recommended for all levels.
+The class is recommended for all levels.

-A perfect way to unwind and relax after a week of busyness.
-This class includes a series of deep, slow-strech yin poses infused with relax restorative poses.
-The meditative practice of Yin increases the awareness of being present while the restorative poses melts away tension and stress.
+A perfect way to unwind and relax after a week of busy days.
+This class includes a series of deep, slow stretch yin poses infused with relaxing restorative poses.
+The meditative practice of Yin increases the awareness of being present while the restorative poses melt away tension and stress.